Fr75s/mcmodswap/README.md

 ### Setup

 Setting up this app will require you to go into your .minecraft folder.

-[Refer here to find out where it is on your OS.](https://minecraft.fandom.com/wiki/.minecraft)
+- On Windows: `Users/(user)/AppData/Roaming/.minecraft OR %APPDATA%/Roaming/.minecraft`
+- On Linux: `~/.minecraft OR /home/(user)/.minecraft`
+- On MacOS: `/Library/Application Support/minecraft`

 STEP 1:<br>
 Launch the app once.
 You will reach the welcome screen.
 This will create the `modswap` folder in the `.minecraft` folder.
 Once the welcome screen opens, you can close the window.